 Employability Skills: Define, develop and hone skills that increase the likelihood of becoming and remaining successfully employed and civically responsible citizens.

 Financial Literacy: Recognize personal financial literacy and financial aid topics and vocabulary and know what options are available to pay for postsecondary.
 Understand and articulate personal financial literacy concepts, the cost of postsecondary options and apply this awareness to the postsecondary career and academic planning process.

 HOW DO I UPDATE MY INDIVIDUAL CAREER and ACADEMIC PLAN (ICAP)?

-Whether your plans include college, the military, or going to work, you can get a jump-start on planning for a successful transition from high school to your future by updating the goals and milestones each academic year in your ICAP.
+Whether your plans include college, the military, or going to work, you can get a jump-start on planning for a successful transition from high school to your future.

-Remember to log into your Individual Career and Academic Plan (ICAP) at CollegeInColorado.org to explore all your options.
+Just log into your Individual Career and Academic Plan (ICAP) through our FAMILY CONNECTION web site (supported by Naviance) to explore all your options.